geoserver/geoserver/doc/en/user/source/webadmin/security/ugr.rst

 Edit role service
 -----------------

-Once the new role service is added (either XML or JDBC), clicking on it in the list of role services will allow the additional options to be specified, such as the roles associated with the service.
+Once the new role service is added (either XML or JDBC), clicking it in the list of role services will allow the additional options to be specified, such as the roles associated with the service.

 There are two tabs in the resulting menu: :guilabel:`Settings` and :guilabel:`Roles`.
 The Settings tab is identical to that found when creating the role service, while the Roles tab is described below.

 .. figure:: images/ugr_roleroles.png
    :align: center

    *Roles tab*

-Clicking on a role will allow its parameters to be changed, while clicking on the :guilabel:`Add new` link will create a new role.
+Clicking a role will allow its parameters to be changed, while clicking the :guilabel:`Add new` link will create a new role.

 .. _webadmin_sec_roles: